The king of the wagon is back!

 OK, that statement is quite a bold one, but think of this … Volvo made their name by producing big and boxy wagons particularly in Europe.
 When they finally realised that style was quite an important part of how an auto is received, they upped their game and actually started adding curves and round edged bits; the style evolved in to something that wasn’t half bad.

-Nowadays, Volvo produce some great automobiles; they look pretty good, have decent reliability, good power and drive well – the V60 wagon will be as practical as it is … tasteful?
+Nowadays, Volvo produce some great automobiles; they look pretty good, have decent reliability, good power and drive well – the V60 wagon will be as practical as it is… tasteful?

 2018 Volvo V60 Release date

 The 2018 Volvo V60 won’t reach the showrooms before the end of 2017, we certainly don’t expect to see it before September.
+The release expected right after the 2018 Volvo XC60.

 2018 Volvo V60 release date: late 2017